AfRi99/Afri99/README.md

 ### Hi there 👋, My name is Afritha
 #### A passionate Full Stack & Mobile developer from Sri Lanka :)
-I am a Full Stack Web Developer And, I have a keen problem-solving skill with good communication skills.
-Moreover, I have a huge passion for Front-End Development.
-I have more than four years of experience in Front-End Development.
-I always wanted to spend more me on Front-End to deliver an affordable product.
-In programming, I have some experience in MERN and, can learn new technology and start working on it.
+I am a dedicated Full Stack Web Developer with strong problem-solving abilities and excellent communication skills.
+I am deeply passionate about Front-End Development and have over three years of educational experience in this area.
+My focus is on delivering high-quality, user-friendly products.
+I am also experienced with the MERN stack and enjoy learning and adapting to new technologies quickly.

-Skills: REACT / JS / HTML / CSS / BOOTSTRAP
+**Skills:** REACT / JS / HTML / CSS / BOOTSTRAP

 - 🌱 I’m currently learning Computer Science and Technology
 - 👯 I’m looking to collaborate on Open Source Project